 On a Visa for Qantas Points earn, this is a good earn rate.

-For Citi Rewards points earn, this is a high earn rate that can yield a good points haul if you’re going to pump a decent amount of spend through the card, with the most potential value equating to 1 Krisflyer miles or Velocity points per $1 spent, and with no annual or monthly cap.
+For Citi Rewards points earn, this is a high earn rate that can yield a good points haul if you’re going to pump a decent amount of spend through the card, with the most potential value equating up to 1.5 Velocity points or 1.2 Krisflyer miles per $1 spent, and with no annual or monthly cap.